learn-static/hist-320/content/5-topic-modeling.md

 Follow this process to label (or "name") some of these topics:

-1. Make sure your GitHub respository is still open in one browser tab/window, and your project website is still open in another tab/window.
+1. Make sure your GitHub repository is still open in one browser tab/window, and your project website is still open in another tab/window.
 2. Navigate to the homepage of your GitHub repository by clicking on the <> Code tab above your repository files.
 3. Locate and click on the "_data" folder in your repository (should be near the top of your repository files).
 4. Once inside the "_data" folder, click on the "topics" folder.